phil-sprawls/crm-demo-v1/README.md

 ## Deployment

+### Replit Deployment
 Configured for deployment on Replit with autoscale support.
 The application runs on port 5000 and is accessible via web browser.

+### Databricks Apps Deployment
+The application is fully compatible with Databricks Apps for enterprise deployment:

+1. **Create App**: In Databricks workspace, click + New → Apps
+2. **Upload Files**: Use the provided project structure
+3. **Dependencies**: Use `databricks-requirements.txt` for package requirements
+4. **Deploy**: Follow the comprehensive guide in `DATABRICKS_DEPLOYMENT.md`

+**Databricks Benefits:**
+- Serverless hosting with automatic scaling
+- Enterprise security and authentication
+- Unity Catalog integration (optional)
+- Built-in monitoring and logging
+- Multi-user access control

 ## License